Blackbird (wind-powered vehicle)

-Blackbird is an experimental wind-powered vehicle, built in 2010 to demonstrate that it is possible for such a vehicle to go directly downwind faster than the wind.
-Blackbird employs a rotor connected to the wheels and does not have a motor, battery or flywheel.
+Blackbird is an experimental wind-powered vehicle, built in 2010 to demonstrate that it is possible for such a vehicle to go directly downwind faster than the wind (sometimes abbreviated as DDWFTTW).
+Blackbird employs a rotor connected to the wheels and does not have a motor, battery, or flywheel.
 It was constructed by Rick Cavallaro and John Borton of Sportvision, sponsored by Google and Joby Energy in association with the San Jose State University aeronautics department.

 In a test supervised and recognized by the North American Land Sailing Association in July 2010, Cavallaro achieved a speed of 27.7 mph sailing directly downwind in 10 mph winds: almost three times the speed of the wind.
 In 2012, Blackbird also demonstrated sailing directly upwind with twice the speed of the wind.

 Theory

 Rotor-powered vehicles are wind-powered vehicles that use rotors—instead of sails—which may have a shroud around them (ducted fan) or constitute an unducted propeller, and which may adjust orientation to face the apparent wind.
 The rotor may be connected via a drive train to wheels or to a generator that provides electrical power to electric motors that drive the wheels.

 A vehicle with a bladed rotor mechanically connected to the wheels can be designed to go at a speed faster than that of the wind, both directly into the wind and directly downwind.
 Upwind, the rotor works as a wind turbine driving the wheels.
 Downwind, it works as a propeller, driven by the wheels.
 In both cases, power comes from the difference in velocity between the air mass and the ground, as received by the vehicle's rotor or wheels.

 Relative to the vehicle, both the air and the ground are passing backwards.
 However, travelling upwind, the air is coming at the vehicle faster than the ground, whereas travelling downwind faster than the wind speed, the air is coming at the vehicle more slowly than the ground.
-The vehicle draws power from the faster of the two media in each case and imparts it to the slower of the two: upwind, drawing power from the wind and imparting it to the wheels and, downwind, drawing power from the wheels and imparting it to the rotor—in each case in proportion to the velocity of the medium, relative to the vehicle.
+The vehicle draws power from the faster of the two media in each case and imparts it to the slower of the two: upwind, drawing power from the wind and imparting it to the wheels and, downwind, drawing power from the wheels and imparting it to the rotor: in each case in proportion to the velocity of the medium, relative to the vehicle.